aoso3/Real-Time-Abnormal-Events-Detection-and-Tracking-in-Surveillance-System/README.md

 After we have built motion influence map of the scene, we can find the mass that contains a suspicious event where it has a characteristic motion beam.
 But the activity is tracked through several consecutive scenes so we will extract the beam of attributes for each of the adjacent blocks through a certain number of scenes together mega block.
-Thus each scene will be divided into a group of mega blocks each containing the motion effect Finally we extract the temporal and spatial features of each mega block for a number of blocks within the scene By collecting the rays of the movement effect within each scene separately.
+Thus each scene will be divided into a group of mega blocks each containing the motion effect Finally we extract the temporal and spatial features of each mega block for a number of blocks within the scene By collecting the rays of the movement effect within each scene separately.<br>
 ![Alt tag](Screenshots/mega.png?raw=true "Mega")

 <br>